5 steps of the strategic planning process

 Once you have the plan, you’re ready to implement it.
 First, communicate the plan to the organization by sharing relevant documentation.
 Then, the actual work begins.

 Turn your broader strategy into a concrete plan by mapping your processes.
-Use KPI dashboards to clearly communicate team responsibilities. this granular approach illustrates the completion process and ownership for each step of the way.
+Use key performance indicator (KPI) dashboards to communicate team responsibilities clearly.
+This granular approach illustrates the completion process and ownership for each step of the way.

-Set up regular reviews with individual contributors and their superiors and determine check-in points to make sure you’re on track.
+Set up regular reviews with individual contributors and their managers and determine check-in points to ensure you’re on track.

 5. Review and revise the plan